Scythian Mythology

 Photo of Valentyn Stetsyuk.

-However, first let us start ab ovo and consider Herodotus' legend about the origin of the Scythians.
+First let us start ab ovo and consider Herodotus' legend about the origin of the Scythians.
 According to this legend, the first man in the once desolate country, was Targitaios (Ταργιτάον), the son of Zeus and the daughter of the Borysthenes River (HERODOTUS, 1993: IV, 5).
 The first partial word of the name has such correspondences in the Turkic languages: Old Turkic täŋri 1. "heaven", 2. "god", Balk., Karach. tejri, Tur. tanri, Chuv. tură, Yakut. taŋara etc "god".
 Having taken into consideration Old Turkic toj "feast", Balk., Karach. toj, Tat., Chuv. tuj "wedding" the name Targitaios can be explained as "the wedding of gods”.
-This wedding can be referred to the known in mythology category of "the sacred marriages" of old ancestors (LEVINTON G.A.
+This wedding can be referred to the known mythology category of "the sacred marriages" of old ancestors (LEVINTON G.A.
 1991: 422-423).
 Targitaios had three sons: Lipoxaïs (Λιπόξαϊν), Arpoxaïs (Ἀρπόξαϊν) and Colaxaïs (Κολάξαιν).
-V. Abayev, which is considered to be a great authority in Scythian linguistic, asserted that the second part of these names is -ksay and explained it as "a king-ruler" (Av *xayaš "to shine").
+V. Abayev, who is considered to be a great authority in Scythian question, asserted that the second part of these names is -ksay and explained it as "a king-ruler" (Av *xayaš "to shine").
 Therefore he gave for Colaksay such etymology: *Xola-xayaša "Sun-king" (ABAYEV V.I.
 1965: 35).
-The first part of the restored name is questionable in the absence of Iran *xola though words xor/xur "a sun" are present in some Iranian languages.
-However V. Abaev considered the transition r l untypical for the Iranian languages and searched for its explanations (Ibid: 36) but later in another paper, he nevertheless acknowledged that "the first part is not clear" (ABAYEV V. I., 1979: 310).
+The first part of the restored name is questionable in the absence of Iran *xola, though words xor/xur "a sun" are present in some Iranian languages.
+However V. Abaev considered the transition r → l untypical for the Iranian languages and searched for its explanations (Ibid: 36) but later in another paper, he nevertheless acknowledged that "the first part is not clear" (ABAYEV V. I., 1979: 310).
 A.K.
 Shaposhnikov asserts that this name is not Indo-Iranian (SHAPOSHNIKOV A.K., 2005: 41).
-Two other names have been usually explained without details as Mountain-king and Depth-king – that allow seeing the connection of all names with the elements of the universe as the Upper, Middle and Lower Worlds (DUDKO D.M., 1988: 66).
+Two other names have been usually explained without details as Mountain-king and Depth-king – that allows seeing the connection of all names with the elements of the universe as the Upper, Middle and Lower Worlds (DUDKO D.M., 1988: 66).

-Another interpretation of all three names can be given by means of the Chuvash language.
+Another interpretation of all three names can be given using the Chuvash language.
 First of all, Turk. arpa "barley" (Chuv. urpa) attracts attention, further, the typically Turkic say which, as well as ksay, can be the second part of all three names.
 In that case, these names can be divided into two parts: Arpak-say, Colak-say and Lipok-say.
 Chuv. săy "dish, course" together with arpa suits the explanation of Targitaios name as no wedding goes without a banquet.
 Thus, Arpaxais means "the dish of barley”.
 The epenthetic sound k appeared in this word obviously due to the similarity to two other names and for easy articulation.

 In 1973, a stone idol was found in the village of Kernosivka in Novomoskovsk district of Dnepropetrovsk Region, which dates back to the end of the III – beginning of the II millennium BC.
 It has a quadrangular form just like the Zbruch idol.
 Images on the idol give a certain idea about the material and spiritual culture of the population of the Black Sea steppes of that time and its connection with Trypillian culture.